dhanush342/Knee-osteoporosis-classification/README.md

 This project presents a deep learning-based approach for detecting knee osteoporosis from X-ray images using the ResNet-50 architecture.
 It is designed to support early and accurate diagnosis using computer vision and transfer learning techniques.

 # 📌 Project Highlights
-Model: ResNet-50 with transfer learning
+1.Model: ResNet-50 with transfer learning
-Task: Binary classification – Normal vs Osteoporotic knees Tech Stack: Python, TensorFlow/Keras, OpenCV
+2.Task: Binary classification – Normal vs Osteoporotic knees 3.Tech Stack: Python, TensorFlow/Keras, OpenCV
-Evaluation: Accuracy, loss, confusion matrix, precision & recall
+4.Evaluation: Accuracy, loss, confusion matrix, precision & recall

 ---